adobe-apiplatform/umapi-documentation/_merge_new/usergroup.md

 # User Groups

 The following set of APIs allow users to perform management of their organization's [user-groups](glossary.md#user-group).
 Management operations include create, read, update and delete for user-groups.
 _User-groups_ can be used to organize related users together and assign them to products.
 A user-group is a collection of different users that share a set of permissions.
 There are various permissions across different products that have to be assigned to many users in varying order.
 Managing permissions by user is not a sustainable model.
 The purpose of these APIs is to managing the user-groups.
-To associate user-groups with product configurations or users please see [Action API](TBD).
+To associate user-groups with product profiles or users please see [Action API](TBD).

 # <a href="getUserGroups">GET /v2/usermanagement/{orgId}/user-groups</a>